alchemy-fr/GeonamesServer/v2/docs/source/index.rst

 If your MongoDB database isn't installed on *localhost:9200*, you migh want to change this value in **import/import.sh** and **import/scripts/vars.php.**

-Make sure that mongodb is running, then just run the following commands while in the **import** folder:
+Make sure that mongodb is running, then just run the following commands within the **import** folder:

 .. code-block:: bash